antoweb/aws-ec2-ami-backup-replica/README.md

 UPDATE 09/06/2021
 - Added support for choosing regions in variable
 - Added search for instances with tag value backup_if_stopped True or true
-- Added deleting old images from destionation region
+- Added deleting old images from destination region